OpenMined/syft-crypto-core/docs/cli/tutorial.md

 mkdir -p sandbox/bob/datasites/bob@example.org/{public/crypto,shared/alice@example.org/files}
 ```

+Skip this manual setup if you already used `just init-sandbox`.

 ## 2. Configure Datasite Roots

 Create `config/datasite.json` for each identity so `syc` knows where the encrypted (datasites) and shadow (unencrypted) trees live.
 The paths mirror those in the integration test.